Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Results and Discussions

-In the single-pulse case (Fig.\ \ref{fig:temp_55mHa}) a common temperature of the phonon subsystem could be reached within the simulation time, mainly caused by disordering over-the-barrier motion (Fig.\ \ref{fig:temp_55mHa}).
-In contrast, our proposed control mechanism prevents over-the-barrier ionic motions and therefore reheating of acoustic phonon modes.
-They are cooled instead.
-We created a highly excited solid system with cooled phonons.
+In the single-pulse case (Fig.\ \ref{fig:temp}d)) a common temperature of the phonon subsystem could be reached within the simulation time, mainly caused by disordering over-the-barrier motion (Fig.\ \ref{fig:temp}d)).
+In contrast, our proposed pausing mechanism prevents over-the-barrier ionic motions and therefore reheating of acoustic phonon modes.
+Instead, we created a highly excited solid system with cooled phonons.